lizhanmit/learning-notes/spark-note/spark-note.md

 #### Coalesce

 - Coalesce is fast in certain situations because it minimizes data movement.
-- No shuffle.
-Merge partitions on the same node into one partition.
+- **No shuffle.** Merge partitions on the same node into one partition.
 - Coalesce changes the number of nodes by moving data from some partitions to existing partitions.
 This algorithm obviously **cannot increase** the number of partitions.
   - For example, `numbersDf.rdd.partitions.size` is 4.
 Even if you use `numbersDf.coalesce(6)`, it is still 4 rather than 6.
-- Avoids a full data shuffle.
+- **Avoids a full data shuffle.**

 #### Repartition

 - Repartition can be used to either increase or decrease the number of partitions in a DataFrame.
-- Does a full data shuffle.
+- Does a **full data shuffle**.
 - If there is only a little amount of data but the number of partitions is big, there will be many empty partitions.
-- You should only repartition when the future number of partitions is greater than the current number of partitions or when you are looking to partition by a set of columns.
+- You should **only** repartition when the future number of partitions is greater than the current number of partitions or when you are looking to partition by a set of columns.
 - If you are going to be filtering by a certain column often, it can be worth repartitioning based on that column.
 E.g. `df.repartition(col("<columnName>"))`, or `df.repartition(<numberOfPartitions>, col("<columnName>"))`.

 #### Real World Example

-1. Suppose you have a data lake that contains 2 billion rows of data (1TB) split in 13,000 partitions.
+1. Suppose you have a data lake that contains 2 billion (2x10^9) rows of data (1TB) split in 13,000 partitions.
 2. You want to create a data puddle containing 2,000 rows of data for the purpose of development by random sampling of one millionth of the data lake.
 3. Write the data puddle out to S3 for easy access.